yevgeniyilyin/aws-certification/developer-associate/dev-associate-notes.md

 ![Kinesis Consumers](../media/kinesis-consumers.jpg)

-- **Shard**: sequence of data records in a stream
+- **Shard**: sequence of data records in a stream, each record has a unique sequence number
-  - up to 5tps for reads, up to 2MB/s - for each shard
+  - **reads**: up to 5tps and up to 2MB/s - for each shard
-  - up to 1000 record/s for writes, up to 1MB/s - for each shard
+  - **writes** up to 1000 record/s and up to 1MB/s - for each shard

+  Kinesis Client Library (KCL) creates a record processor for each shard to read data from the shard and load balances the processors over existing consumers.
+  With KCL generally you should ensure that **the number of instances does not exceed the number of shards**
+  You **never** need multiple instances to handle the processing load of one shard
+  However, one worker **can** process multiple shards
+  CPU utilisation is what should drive the quantity of consumer instances you have, **not** the number of shards in your Kinesis stream
+  Use ASG scaling based on CPU load

 - Data Encryption in Kinesis Firehose:
   Depends on the source of data: